kyma-project/dev-toolbox/README.md

 ## Usage

+> [!NOTE]
-Because the `dev-toolbox` is in early development state we would suggest using the latest built image that contains all fixes and smaller improvements:
+> Because `dev-toolbox` is in an early development state, we would suggest using the latest built image that contains all fixes and smaller improvements:

 ```text
 europe-docker.pkg.dev/kyma-project/prod/dev-toolbox:main
 ```

-To run local container use:
+To run a local container, use the following command:

 ```bash
 docker run -it --rm europe-docker.pkg.dev/kyma-project/prod/dev-toolbox:main
 ```

-If you are looking for way to run the `dev-toolbox` inside the cluster apply resources:
+If you are looking for a way to run `dev-toolbox` inside the cluster, apply the required resources:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kyma-project/dev-toolbox/refs/heads/main/hack/resources.yaml
 ```

-For integration the `dev-toolbox` with the [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) use [the following configuration](https://raw.githubusercontent.com/kyma-project/dev-toolbox/refs/heads/main/hack/devcontainer.json).
+For integration of `dev-toolbox` with the [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers), use [the following configuration](https://raw.githubusercontent.com/kyma-project/dev-toolbox/refs/heads/main/hack/devcontainer.json).

 ## Contributing
 <!--- mandatory section - do not change this! --->